Billaferd/QuantumNexus/Rules.md

 #### Unit

 Units have both an Attack and Defense attribute that is used for combat.
 When an attack value is larger than the opponent's defence value, the opponent loses the fight, and that card is discarded.
 Unit cards can only be deployed during the deployment phase and can only attack during the attack phase.
-Units will also mention what row they are allowed to be deployed into: one of the front row, the back row, or both.
-This restriction must be adhered to when deploying a unit, but once deployed, a unit can move to either row if an event or ability allows.
+Units will also display an attack range, one of close, mid, or far.

+##### Leader

+Some units are special powerful units called leaders.
+Only one leader can occupy a quadrant at a time.

 #### Asset